peerkar/liferay-gsearch/liferay-gsearch-workspace/modules/gsearch-open-nlp/README.md

 ## Configuration

 After the module has been deployed succesfully, see the configuration options in `Control Panel -> Configuration -> System Settings -> Liferay GSearch -> Open NLP`.

+If you want to enable the indexer post processor and extract the metadata for the content, you have to install the custom ES adapter and reindex.
+After, you get the full power of this plugin and can for example, extract places from user query and target them in the clause configuration, with the configuration variables, to the corresponding document field.
+Be aware that enabling the post processor can be resource intensive, if you have the ingestion node in the same index as Liferay.

 This feature is disabled by default.